jankotek/mapdb-site/doc/htreemap.rst

     :dedent: 8

 HTreeMap is recommended for handling large key/values.
 In same cases you may want to use compression.
-Enabling compression store-wide is not always best, since constantly (de)compressing index tree has overhead.
+Enabling compression store-wide is notr always best, since constantly (de)compressing index tree has overhead.
 Instead it is better to apply compression just to specific serializer on key or value.
 This is done by using serializer wrapper: